KxSystems/docs/docs/ref/progressors.md

-A progressor is an extender that takes a map as argument and derives an extension that evaluates the map, first on the first item/s of its right argument/s, then on the results of **successive** evaluations.
+A progressor is an iterator that takes an iterable as argument and derives an function that evaluates the map, first on its entire (first) right argument, then on the results of **successive** evaluations.

 There are two progressors, Scan and Over.
 They have the same syntax and perform the same computation.
-But where the extensions of Scan return the result of each evaluation, those of Over return only the last result.
+But where the Scan derived functions return the result of each evaluation, those of Over return only the last result.

 Over resembles _map reduce_ and _fold_ in some other programming languages.